afondiel/SmartMeterSim/README.md

 # ⚡ SmartMeterSim

 ## Overview
-**SmartMeterSim** is a smart meter IoT simulator for real-time energy consumption monitoring using AWS IoT Core and Gradio.
-This project provides a foundation for real-world applications such as smart grid and home automation.
+**SmartMeterSim** is an IoT smart meter simulator for real-time energy monitoring, enabling cloud integration with AWS IoT Core and Interactive dashboard for real-time data visualization.
+It serves as a foundation for real-world applications such as smart grid and home automation.

 ### **Features**
 - **Simulated Smart Meter**: Publishes real-time energy data